Hand, Wrist & Elbow

 Optim Orthopedics is proud to offer a team of highly skilled hand, wrist, elbow and shoulder specialists who are all board certified and fellowship trained orthopedic surgeons.
-With their extensive experience and training, they are experts in the diagnosis and treatment of a wide range of conditions affecting these areas.

 One of the leading hand surgeons in the region is Gregory Kolovich, MD, who is renowned for his use of cutting-edge technology and advanced surgical techniques.
 He specializes in treating complex fractures, trauma, nerve injuries, rheumatoid arthritis, tennis elbow, golfer’s elbow and Dupuytren’s Disease.